Sultanow/dt_society/README.md

 ### File upload

 Currently the application supports `.tsv` and `.csv` datasets, which may contain a column with country codes.
+The current version supports datasets with a country reference or German federal states.
 Currently the amount of functionality is limited for datasets without country data.

 ### Data filtering